 \subsection{Effect of Detector Efficiency}

 We would like to explore the sensitivity of our statistical test to detector efficiency, which ranges from about 5\% to near 50\% in modern neutrino detectors \cite{Netrakanti_2022, SoLid}.
-We generate diversion line plots for several different detector efficiencies in \cref{fig:lineplot_efficiency}.
-For each line shown, the underlying test assumes a zero background rate, a 180-day measurement period, and data is produced using both the PRL2023 and HM models.
-As one might expect, a lower efficiency leads to a less sensitive measurement because fewer detected events mean a lower difference between neighboring MPFs.
-What is less intuitive is the dependence of the discriminatory power on the declared MPF.
-In \cref{fig:lineplot_efficiency}, the slope of these lines is steeper for lower efficiencies---with lower efficiency, the difference in discriminatory power between a low declared MPF and a large declared MPF is greater than for higher efficiency.
-These slope differences result from the variation in uncertainty between MPFs.
+We calculate diversion resolution for several different detector efficiencies in Fig.~\ref{fig:lineplot_efficiency}.
+For each line shown, the underlying test assumes a zero background rate and a 180-day measurement period.
+As one might expect, a lower efficiency leads to a less sensitive measurement because of fewer detected events.
+Figure~\ref{fig:resolution_vs_efficiency} shows the resolution vs efficiency for two different MPFs.

-To further quantify efficiency-dependent and MPF-dependent effects on discriminatory power, we analyze 100 different values ranging from 0.01 and 1.
-The minimum detectable diversion as a function of efficiency is shown in \cref{fig:resolution_vs_efficiency} for two specific declared MPFs.
 As expected, the discriminatory power is proportional to the number of events observed.